Work Zone Answers You Must Know for Your DMV Test

 It is a warning signal that tells you to use caution.
 Such a warning may also consist of an alternating diamond pattern.

 Merge well before you reach any lane closure.
-You should not zoom right up to the lane closure, then try to force your way in.
+It helps if you don’t zoom right up to the lane closure and try to force your way in.
 It may trigger aggressive driving by others.

 Be Alert and Pay Attention

-At first sight of orange signs or devices on the road, avoid any distractions.
-You need to be fully alert and concentrated on your driving.
-It is likely that traffic will slow down, or even stop, further down the road.
+At first sight of orange signs or devices on the road, avoid distractions.
+Be fully alert and concentrated on your driving.
+Traffic will likely slow down or even stop further down the road.
 Look well ahead of your vehicle and pay attention to signs.

 If your cell phone rings, ignore it.
-This is certainly not the time for a phone call or text message, regardless of what the law in your state says and even if you use hands-free devices.
+There is a better time for a phone call or text message, regardless of what the law in your state says and even if you use hands-free devices.

 Slow Down

 Most work zones have reduced speed.
 Start slowing down when warning signs alert you of a reduced speed.
-Remember, speeding in work zones may not only carry increased fines, it also contributes to many accidents.
+Remember, speeding in work zones may carry increased fines and contribute to many accidents.

-Highway patrols or local police will often provide active enforcement support in work zones.
-Their job is to identify and pursue traffic law violators in or around the work zone.
+Highway patrols or local police often provide active work zone enforcement support.
+They identify and pursue traffic law violators in or around the work zone.
 They are less likely to be lenient with work zone offenders.

-Know the consequences for speeding in a work zone in your state.
+Know the consequences of speeding in a work zone in your state.
 Be prepared to answer a question like this:

-Question: If you are convicted of speeding through a road work zone:
+Question: If convicted of speeding through a road work zone:

 A. Fines may be doubled